egzakt/UnifikSystemBundle/Resources/doc/mapping.md

 The mapping entry read as follow: Connect the `egzakt_frontend_product_list` route in the `frontend` application to the `products` section.

-When the router process this mapping entry it does two important things.
+When the router process this mapping entry, it does two important things.
 First, it clone and rename the route to `section_id_15` and inject the egzakt request attributes.
 The other important processing is the expansion of the {sectionPath} placeholder that gets replaced with the path of the section.
 The final result look like this:

 ```yml
 section_id_15: